angelstreet/virtualpytest/previewrec.md

 - Automatic cleanup of old frames
 - Graceful handling of missing images
 - Timestamp-aware batch replacement to prevent mixing old/new frames
+- Parallel preloading of frames with post-sorting to maintain order

 ## Key Features
 - ✅ Video-like continuous playback